M.S. in Mathematics

 Also, Summer Sessions of UAF may hire MS Mathematics students to teach mathematics in the summer, including at the calculus level.
 Interested students should speak to the Chair of DMS.

-four 600-level mathematics core courses (below).
+The program is built around four 600-level mathematics core courses (below).
 Further electives are expected, possibly including courses outside of the department in applied areas.
 While most students will complete the program in two years, students who matriculate with deficiencies--typically one or two 400-level courses--may require an extra semester or two to complete the program.

 The written comprehensive examination covers the content of three courses chosen by the student and his/her committee, but including at least two core courses.
 It is usually offered in the Spring semester.
 Students are encouraged to take it at the end of their first year, but it may be taken in the second year of the program.